 Sockeye salmon are also known as red salmon.

-Description: Sockeye salmon are commonly known as “red” salmon due to the brilliant reddening (especially in males) of the body that occurs when these fish return to the freshwater to spawn.
-During this transformation Sockeye salmon exhibit bright red bodies, dull green heads, a pronounced kype (hooked jaw), and a small dorsal hump (which is much less pronounced than in male pink salmon).
-Before developing their spawning colors, adults are of a greenish-blue hue with fine black speckles on their backs.
-They can reach up to a length of 33 inches and weigh up to 15 pounds, although on average they typically weigh between 3.5 and 8 pounds.
+Description: Sockeye are commonly known as “red” salmon, especially in Alaska due to the bright reddening (especially in males) of the body when adults return to spawn in freshwater.
+During this transformation, the head becomes greenish with the hooking of the jaws especially in males and a small dorsal hump in males (much less pronounced than in male pink salmon).
+Before developing their spawning colors, ocean sockeye have a greenish-blue hue (blueback salmon) with fine black speckles on their backs.
+They can reach up to a length of 33 inches and weigh up to 15 pounds, although on average they typically weigh between 5 and 8 pounds.

 In Whatcom County: Because there is no suitable lake associated with the Nooksack River, there are no “lacustrine sockeye” in the watershed (see below for Life History).
 There are small numbers of riverine sockeye in two Nooksack River populations; one in the North/Middle Fork and one in the South Fork.
 However, lacustrine sockeye are present in the county’s Baker Lake.
 Adults are trapped from the Baker River (Skagit River tributary) at Concrete and transported for release into Baker Lake above the upper of the two Pound Sound Energy hydroelectric dams or used in hatchery production or held in spawning channels for release of juveniles into the lake for rearing for a year.
 Smolts are collected from the lake and transported for release into the free flowing Baker River.

 Range: Columbia River northward to the Bering Sea’s Bristol Bay (greatest abundance is from Bristol Bay south to the Fraser River) and along the east coast of Asia with most abundance in the Sea of Okhotsk and the Kamchatka Peninsula.